 Looking at the border on the other side of the front door there is another opportunity for enhancing the appearance of the cottage.
 The sketch below shows one of the proposed lollipop hollies, it also shows a proposed expansion of the existing border.
 The area shaded in green illustrates the space that I’m suggesting for the new border.

 The gap in the border represents a small side extension to the existing pathway.
-I would suggest that the far side of this new border (where the border meets the lawn, but leaving a gap for the new side extension of the path) is lined with a Sarcococca hedge kept low to match that on the other side of the path.
+I would suggest that the far side of this new border (where the border meets the lawn) is lined with a Sarcococca hedge kept low to match that on the other side of the path.
 The planting of this hedge would complete the symmetrical, evergreen all-year-round structural planting but would leave plenty of room for bulbs and herbaceous planting in front of the hedge.
 The bulbs and herbaceous planting should match whatever you decide to put in the border opposite, beneath the Cornus and Sarcococca hedges.